rizkylearns/thought-experiment/_posts/2016-03-15-silly-iot-the-review.md

 - Pipeable Input
 - Pipeable Output

-Keeping in mind that my logging implementation may need another revisit to ensure that I will have my function logging to work.
+Keep in mind that my logging implementation may need another revisit to ensure that I will have my function logging to work.

 # What's Next?